 Add enough water so the seeds are completely submerged.

-Allow the seeds to soak overnight or 8-12 hours.
+Allow the seeds to soak 8-12 hours.
 I put the canning lid on top of the jar with a gap in it for air flow.
 I doubt I really needed to use the lid at this point, but did so with the idea of preventing air-born contamination.